Sallie Mae Q&A: Your College Financing Questions Answered

 Students and families pay for college through a combination of income and savings, scholarships, grants, and loans.
-After maximizing money that doesn’t need to be paid back, such as scholarships and grants, the next step in the college financing process is to fill out the FAFSA®.
-The FAFSA opens the door to thousands of dollars in federal, state, and school-based financial aid, including scholarships, grants, work-study, and federal student loans.
-Sallie Mae offers a tool that can help you fill out the FAFSA in as little as 7 minutes.
+After maximizing money that doesn’t need to be paid back, such as scholarships and grants, the next step in the college financing process is to fill out the Free Application for Federal Student Aid (FAFSA®).
+The FAFSA opens the door to federal, state, and school-based financial aid, including scholarships, grants, work-study, and federal student loans.
 After completing the FAFSA and evaluating financial aid offers from schools, if families need more to cover remaining costs, they can apply for credit-based private student loans to fill the gap.
-Private Lenders like Sallie Mae will look at creditworthiness and repayment history before approving loan applications.
+Private lenders like Sallie Mae will look at creditworthiness and repayment history before approving loan applications.

 How does Sallie Mae help?

 Sallie Mae is best known as a private student loan lender, but as an education solution provider, we make it easier to understand, plan for, and finance higher education.
-We believe college should be affordable, equitable, and accessible for all students.
+We believe higher education should be affordable and accessible.

-We offer several free resources like planning calculators and scholarship searches that help students build their plan – and pay for college – with confidence.
-Our free FASFA application tool helps students apply for financial aid in as little as 7 minutes.
+We offer several free resources like planning calculators and a scholarship search tool that help students build their plan – and pay for college – with confidence.
 If families need more to cover remaining costs, we offer credit-based private student loans.
-We believe responsible borrowing starts with responsible lending, and make sure our customers will be able to pay back before we lend.
-In fact, approximately 97% of our customers are successfully managing their payments and a small number, roughly 2% of loans, default annually, a stark contrast from the federal student loan program.
+Lending responsibly also means assessing the ability to repay before a loan is approved.
+In fact, on average approximately 2% of our loans in repayment default annually.

 Is Sallie Mae part of the federal government?